Steve Davis

 1988

-After reaching the playoffs for the first time in 1987 and going all the way to the Grand Final series, Perth retained almost their entire roster from the season before.
+After a run that saw the Wildcats reach both the playoffs and the Grand Final for the first time in 1987, Perth retained almost their entire roster and looked to go one step further.
 Star players James Crawford, Kendal Pinder, Mike Ellis and player/coach Cal Bruton all returned for (what was expected to be) a even better result than 1988.

 The team even got stronger on paper by allowing Craig Fitzsimmons to move to Geelong and replacing him with Westside Melbourne star Paul Kuiper and signing up-and-coming talent Scott Fenton to replace the retiring Glenn Ellis.